List of Ghostbusters characters: Walter Peck

 Walter Peck appears only once in The Real Ghostbusters animated series, in the episode "Big Trouble with Little Slimer," voiced by Robert Towers.
 Having been fired from the EPA, Peck has become a member of the government organization BUFO (Bureau of Unidentified Flying Organisms).
 Dead set for revenge, Peck became determined to prove that the Ghostbusters were frauds and end their business.
 His first attempt involved making a false call to try to arrest the Ghostbusters on trespassing warrants, though it backfires on him when it's discovered that the compound actually was haunted by a ghost.
 His next attempt involved taking Slimer away from them.
 Not believing him to be a real ghost, Peck had Slimer classified as a U.F.O, and pressed charges against the Ghostbusters should they refuse to hand him over.
 Peck then placed Slimer in a cyclotron machine in an attempt to destroy him, and changed the codes to prevent Slimer being rescued.
 However, the machine was not designed for long-term use.
 When Peck forgot the code, the Ghostbusters had to use their throwers to prevent the machine from blowing up the building.
 The general running BUFO dressed Peck down for his reckless, dangerous, and selfish vendetta.
 Peck and his partner Calahan had their contracts terminated.

 In Ghostbusters: The Video Game, Peck – again played by Atherton – went on to lead the PCOC (Paranormal Contracts Oversight Commission), an agency overseeing the Ghostbusters; they remain in mutual enmity; Venkman continues to refer to Peck as "Pecker" and threatens to kill him with his proton pack.
 For his part, Peck still firmly believes that the Ghostbusters are scam artists despite evidence to the contrary.
 His attempts to discredit them have become an obsession, which causes Peck more trouble when he's caught in the fight between the Ghostbusters and the spirit of Ivo Shandor.
 By the end of the game, he has been captured by Shandor and begs the Ghostbusters to free him from his captivity.
 The Ghostbusters' recruit does so, but simply by severing his bonds with a proton stream and letting Peck fall on the ground.
-As a result, he angrily leaves, again blaming the Ghostbusters and telling them they hadn't seen the last of him.
+As a result, he angrily leaves, again blaming the Ghostbusters and telling them they have not seen the last of him.

 Walter Peck returns in Ghostbusters: Frozen Empire as mayor of New York and Peck still has a vendetta against the Ghostbusters and again scapegoating them for the city's renewed supernatural activities.
-In the end, despite Peck threatening to shut them down, they maneuver him into supporting the team and reinstating Phoebe to avoid ruining his reputation, once again leading to another defeat for him (though not as humiliating as last time).
+In the end, despite Peck threatening to put them out of business for good, they maneuver him into supporting the team and reinstating Phoebe to avoid ruining his reputation, once again leading to another defeat for him, albeit not as humiliating as his previous one.